exercism/v3/languages/swift/exercises/concept/functions/.docs/instructions.md

 ## 4. Convert liters to fluid ounces in place

-Unfortunately, the sauce you have on hand was made in America, and the volume is listed in fluid ounces instead of liters.
+Unfortunately, the sauce you have on hand has the volume is listed in fluid ounces instead of liters.
 To help let you know if you have enough sauce on hand, write a function, `toOz`, that takes an in-out tuple parameter, `(noodles: Int, sauce: Double)`, and converts the quantity of sauce to fluid ounces.
 Note that there are 33.814 fluid ounces per liter.

 ```swift
 var amount = (noodles 9, sauce 0.8)